 You'll be part of a vibrant community of professionals, working to solve industry challenges with new ideas and research-grounded initiatives.
-Our strong industry connections let you network and learn from the brightest minds in government and public organisations.
+Our strong industry connections let you network and learn from the brightest minds in government and private organisations.

 Take your career to the next level in one of the first degrees in Australia to combine coursework with research doctoral programs in business.